alexbenfica/benfica-check-links/README.md

 # How to use it?

-python benfica_link_checker --help
+python benfica_link_checker.py --help

-It is simple but not really fast.
+It is simple but not too fast, just enough to my needs! :)

 Enjoy it!